mozillascience/studyGroup/lessons/Intro_Map/Map_Session.md

 <img src="Map_Session_files/figure-html/First Map-1.png" style="display: block; margin: auto;" />

-So Now that we have or nice base map of the overall area of study.
+So Now that we have a nice base map of the overall area of study.
 We now want to add the Exclusive Economic Zone of each country (The US will be divided in 2; the mainland and Alaska).

 ## Adding the EEZ's